FIRST STEP ACT

 As of January 10, 2023, all people in federal prison will receive the updated computation dates for their (approximated) Earned Time Credits.
 This process should then update their computation dates every month to reflect the status of Earned Time Credits.

 • *As soon as you can after entering prison, the first thing you do after finding the Computors is to TAKE YOUR ASSESSMENT SURVEY.
-Without that Assessment Survey, you can take the classes, but likely will not earn the – Earned Time Credits.
+Without that Assessment Survey, you can take the classes but likely will not earn the – Earned Time Credits.

 If You Suspect You’re The Target of a Federal Investigation | Before The Presentence Interview (PSI) | After The PSI – But Before The Sentencing Hearing | or After Sentencing or You’re Already Incarcerated – There Are Still Things – At All Levels, We Can Do

-We are not Attorneys, You Need Legal Representation.
+We are not Attorneys; You Need Legal Representation.

 “To earn FSA Time Credits – these four conditions must be met,” Assistant U.S. Attorney Alison J. Ramsdell(.Org)